MartijnMGit/MartinsCloud/README.md

 ## ✨ Highlights & Challenges

-- Fully manual VPC setup with private/public subnets, route tables, IGW, and security groups
+- **Fully manual VPC setup** with private/public subnets, route tables, IGW, and security groups
-- AWS IAM authentication for RDS instead of traditional username/password
+- **AWS IAM authentication** for RDS instead of traditional username/password
-- Running Flask app in production with Gunicorn + systemd and Nginx
+- **Running Flask app in production** with Gunicorn + systemd and Nginx
-- Multi-AZ scalable architecture with ALB and ASG
+- **Multi-AZ scalable architecture** with ALB and ASG
+- **Custom AMI + Launch Template with user data** to automatically pull the latest code and restart the Flask app during Auto Scaling events
-- Redeployed existing Blackjack project on the same self-configured VPC to reuse the ALB, as cross-VPC routing is not possible
+- **Redeployed Blackjack project** on the same self-configured VPC to reuse the ALB
-- Hands-on CloudFormation YAML scripting for reproducible infrastructure 💡 Previous projects used Elastic Beanstalk for deployment.
+- Hands-on **CloudFormation YAML scripting** for reproducible infrastructure

+💡 Previous projects used Elastic Beanstalk for deployment.
 This project intentionally avoids it, proving mastery of full AWS architecture and automation.

 ---